Where is the number 1 place to go in the US for about a week - anywhere, but more scenery orientated?

 West coast - you can take your pick - iether the San Francisco Bay area - with an excursion to Yosemite park and lake tahoe.
 Or perhaps go to Nevada/Utah - visit Vegas with excursions to the Grand Canyon, Bryce Canyon and Zion national park - (also if you have the time go to monument valley - really cool)

 I would go with San Francisco Bay Area as well - partially because I'm from there.
 But @Scott is right, there is so much to do with in a 4 hour driving radius - beach, snow, lakes, rivers, desert, forest...
 And if you don't have a car you can still see a lot by taking ferries or BART (Bay Area Rapid Transit).
 What time of year are you going?
-That makes a big difference for a lot of places. over 7 years ago
+That makes a big difference for a lot of places. almost 8 years ago